Dxgamer7405/FNF-Kade-Engine-Android-Porting/README.md

 import flixel.FlxCamera;
 import flixel.FlxG;
 ```
-just replace the if windows with if (windows || android), pretty much self explanatory, makes support for android
+just replace the if windows with if cpp, which means that it supports cpp stuff including android

 replace
 ```haxe